-Line 1 - You must have claimed the federal earned income credit for 2004 in order to claim the New York State and city of New York earned income credits.
+Line 1 - You must have claimed the federal earned income credit for 2005 in order to claim the New York State and New York City earned income credits.

-Line 2 - You cannot claim the New York State and city of New York earned income credits if your investment income is more than \$2,650.
+Line 2 - You cannot claim the New York State and New York City earned income credits if your investment income is more than \$2,700.
 For most people, investment income is the total amount of:

-- taxable interest (from line 8a of federal) Form 1040 or 1040A); - tax-exempt interest (from line 8b of federal Form 1040 or 1040A); - ordinary dividends income (from line 9a of federal Form 1040 or 1040A); and - capital gain net income from line 10 of Form 1040A or line 13 of Form 1040 (if more than zero).
+- taxable interest (from line 8a of federal Form 1040 or 1040A); - tax-exempt interest (from line 8b of federal Form 1040 or 1040A); - ordinary dividends income (from line 9a of federal Form 1040 or 1040A); - capital gain net income from line 10 of Form 1040A or line 13 of Form 1040 (if more than zero).

-For additional information on what qualifies as investment income, see federal Publication 596, Earned Income Credit.
+For additional information on what qualifies as investment income, see federal Publication 596, Earned Income

-Line 3 - File Form IT-215 with your original 2004 New York State income tax return.
+Line 3 - File Form IT-215 with your original 2005 New York State income tax return.
 If you have already filed your original return, you may file Form IT-215 by itself.
+Mail your form to: State Processing Center, PO Box 61000, Albany NY 12261-0001.

-If you haven't previously filed your income tax return for this year, you must file one with this claim.
+If you haven't previously filed your income tax return for this year, you must file this claim with a return.

-Line 4 - If you claimed qualifying children on your 2004 federal EIC, list the same children (up to two) in the spaces provided on line 4 of Form IT-215.
-If you claimed more than two qualifying children on your 2004 federal EIC, enter the required information for two qualifying children in the spaces provided on the form and attach a statement to your return with the required identifying information for each additional child.
-Be sure to include your name and social security number on your attachment.
+Line 4 - If you claimed qualifying children on your 2005 federal Schedule EIC, list the same children (up to two) in the spaces provided on line 4 of Form IT-215.
+If you claimed more than two qualifying children on your 2005 federal Schedule EIC, enter the required information for two qualifying children in the spaces provided on the form and attach a statement to your return with the required identifying information for each additional child.
+Be sure to include your name and social security number (SSN) on your attachment.

-Caution: To be eligible to claim the New York State and city of New York earned income credits, you must provide a correct and valid social security number (SSN) for each child listed on line 4.
+Caution: To be eligible to claim the New York State and New York City earned income credits, you must provide a correct and valid SSN for each child listed on line 4.

-If you have applied for a social security number by filing federal Form SS-5 with the Social Security Administration, but you have not received it by April 15, 2005:
+If you have applied for a SSN by filing federal Form SS-5 with the Social Security Administration, but you have not received it by April 17, 2006:

-- File Form IT-370 requesting an automatic extension of time to file until August 15, 2005.
+1) File Form IT-370 requesting an automatic extension of time to file until October 16, 2006.
 (This extension does not give you any extra time to pay any tax owed.
 You should pay any New York taxes you expect to owe to avoid interest or penalty charges.
-For more information, see Form IT-370, Application for Automatic Extension of Time to File for Individuals.) or - 2) File your return on time without claiming the earned income credits and do not attach Form IT-215.
+For more information, see Form IT-370, Application for Automatic Six-Month Extension of Time to File for Individuals.) or

+File your return on time without claiming the earned income credits and do not attach Form IT-215.
 After receiving the SSN, file Form IT-215 and claim the credits.

-Be sure to mark an X in the box under the heading Full-time student if your child was born before 1986 and was a full-time student under 24.
-Mark an X in this box only if you marked the Yes box on your 2004 federal Schedule EIC, line 4a.
+Be sure to mark an X in the box under the heading Full-time student if your child was born before 1987 and was a full-time student under 24.
+Mark an X in this box only if you marked the Yes box on your 2005 federal Schedule EIC, line 4a.

-Be sure to mark an X in the box under the heading Person with disability if your child was born before 1986 and was permanently disabled during any part of 2004.
-Mark an X in this box only if you marked the Yes box on your 2004 federal Schedule EIC, line 4b.
+Be sure to mark an X in the box under the heading Person with disability if your child was born before 1987 and was permanently disabled during any part of 2005.
+Mark an X in this box only if you marked the Yes box on your 2005 federal Schedule EIC, line 4b.